-- 1. M is an abbreviation for MAXPHYSICAL ADDRESS. - 2.
-Reserved fields must be "0". - 3.
-Ignored field must be ignored.
-(There could be private information.)

-All ignore options are part of the context entry and come from the IOMMU definition.
+- 1. M is an abbreviation for MAXPHYSICAL ADDRESS - 2.
+Reserved fields must be "0" - 3.
+Ignored field must be ignored (there could be private information) - 4.
+All ignore options are part of the context entry and coming from IOMMU definition.